A Long Weekend in Bolivia's White City

 Evening

-Farewell Dinner with a View
+Farewell Dinner

 Where to Stay Tonight

-City Center (Hotel or B&B)
+City Center (Same hotel or guesthouse)

-Day 3 Budget: $75
+Day 3 Budget: 75

 Practical Information